tristanbuckmaster/tristanbuckmaster.github.io/_pages/about.md

 <li><i>Self-similar blowup for incompressible fluid</i></li>
 <li><i>Development of a mathematically rigorous framework for the theory of wave turbulence</i></li>
 </ul>
-Previously, steming from my doctoral work, I worked on applying the technique of convex-integration to prove non-uniqueness results for weak solutions to fluid equations.
+Previously, stemming from my doctoral work, I worked on applying the technique of convex-integration to prove non-uniqueness results for weak solutions to fluid equations.
 For my joint work with Vlad Vicol on non-uniqueness of weak solutions to the Navier-Stokes, I was awarded the <a href="https://www.claymath.org/events/news/2019-clay-research-awards">2019 Clay Research Award</a> (joint with Vlad Vicol and Philip Isett).

 My research is currently supported through following grants:
 <ul>